 Ahmed has vast experience in handling cases involving major construction, infrastructure and energy projects, often with significant sums of money in dispute.
-He has extensive experience in civil law jurisdictions with an in-depth understanding of local laws and practises in Arab countries.
+He has extensive experience in civil law jurisdictions with an in-depth understanding of local laws and practices in Arab countries.

-Ahmed has represented regional and international high-profile clients in high-value disputes, and has advised clients for many years on projects in countries across the MENA region, including Bahrain, Egypt, Iraq, Jordan, Kingdom of Saudi Arabia, Kuwait, Libya, Oman, Qatar, UAE, Afghanistan and Yemen.
+Ahmed has represented regional and international high-profile clients in high-value disputes, and has advised clients for many years on projects in countries across the MENA region, including Bahrain, Egypt, Iraq, Jordan, the Kingdom of Saudi Arabia, Kuwait, Libya, Oman, Qatar, the UAE, Afghanistan and Yemen.

-His expertise includes acting as counsel or arbitrator in disputes across various industries, including healthcare, education, IT, transport, infrastructure, housing, commercial, retail, power, oil and gas, renewable energy, nuclear, mining, water and utilities.
+His expertise includes acting as counsel or arbitrator in disputes across various industries, including healthcare, education, IT, transport, infrastructure, housing, commercial, retail, power, oil and gas, renewable energy, nuclear, mining, water, and utilities.

-Ahmed has handled cases under most major arbitration rules, including DIFC-LCIA, Dubai International Arbitration Centre (DIAC), International Centre for the Settlement of Investment Disputes (ICSID), International Chamber of Commerce (ICC), the Swiss Rules of International Arbitration and Cairo Regional Centre for International Commercial Arbitration (CRCICA).
+Ahmed has handled cases under most major arbitration rules, including DIFC-LCIA, the Dubai International Arbitration Centre (DIAC), the International Centre for the Settlement of Investment Disputes (ICSID), the International Chamber of Commerce (ICC), the Swiss Rules of International Arbitration and the Cairo Regional Centre for International Commercial Arbitration (CRCICA).
 In addition to acting as counsel, he has served as sole arbitrator, co-arbitrator or chairman of arbitral tribunals in more than 100 ad hoc and institutional arbitration cases.

-Ahmed has taught lectures on standard forms of construction contracts, international arbitration and UAE Civil Law.
+Ahmed has taught lectures on standard forms of construction contracts, international arbitration and UAE civil law.
 He is also a member of the advisory board of the MSc in construction law and dispute resolution at the British University in Dubai.